emrekybs/emrekybs/README.md

 ![Defense By Offense SOC](https://github.com/emrekybs/emrekybs/blob/main/blue.png)

 ## About Me
-- 🎓 I have a degree in Computer Science .
+- 🎓 I have a degree in Computer Engineering .
 - 💼 I have over 5 years of experience in cybersecurity.

 ## Areas of Interest